 Dolly's Angel Delight

 But "Unlikely Angel" is a Christmas movie which thrives on Dolly Parton and her persona, the same one she has used in a lot of comedies.
 So she's a good old fashioned country girl who enjoys singing and is full of good hearted spirit as she strives to bring the family together working as their nanny.
-And on that subject Dolly is dressed in the usual array of figure hugging outfits which highlight her stunning figure, it is what you expect although you kind of have to laugh seeing she is playing a nanny, a busty one at that.
+And on that subject Dolly is dressed in the usual array of figure hugging outfits which highlight her eye catching figure, it is what you expect although you kind of have to laugh seeing she is playing a nanny, a busty one at that.
 Basically it is a typically enjoyable performance from Dolly Parton which is a lot of fun for Dolly Parton fans.

 What this all boils down to is that "Unlikely Angel" is not the most original of Christmas movies and works through a variety of familiar cliches.
 But for those who enjoy Dolly Parton movies it is a lot of fun with Dolly turning in her usual charming, wholesome yet also sexy performance.